 You and your child's Level 100 excursion relies on Joy Hakim's award-winning A History of US series to lead you through the highways and byways of American history.
 The first volume of Hakim's A History of US concentrates on pre-Columbian American societies.
 Later volumes devote attention to all the standard issues of history.

 And as you journey through Core 100, our detailed Instructor's Guide allows you to relax knowing that you don't have to be an expert to educate your son or daughter.
 Imagine having all the work and planning done already.
 You will save hours of time and energy - and be able to go to bed at night without worrying about what you are going to teach the next day.

 Wonderful as A History of US is, and thorough as the Instructor's Guide is, Core 100 would not merit the name Sonlight if it did not include a large selection of historical fiction that provides color and depth to the primary text.
-And so you'll find finely crafted works like Laurence Yep's Dragon's Gate, Orson Scott Card's Ender's Game, and Harper Lee's To Kill a Mockingbird.
+And so you'll find finely crafted works like Laurence Yep's Dragon's Gate and Harper Lee's To Kill a Mockingbird.